 Exercise is very important, especially weight bearing exercise and resistance training.
 This could be traditional weight lifting, but could also be gardening, moving dirt, moving boxes, jumping against gravity, or climbing hills or stairs.
 Anything that causes you to use your muscles, which pull on the bones, will then encourage the bones to grow stronger.
 Exercises that increase your balance are also important, such as standing on one foot, swinging, dancing, gardening, or even rocking in a rocking chair.

 Nutrition is critical for osteoporosis prevention.
-The principles described in “Nourishing Traditions” by Sally Fallon are an excellent guide.
+The principles described in the book “Nourishing Traditions” by Sally Fallon are an excellent guide.
 Also, you can find excellent information on osteoporosis and nutrition at the website of the Weston A. Price Foundation.
-This site is an excellent source for understanding optimum nutrition (truly authentic nutrition), based on sound principles.
+This site is an excellent source for understanding optimum nutrition based on sound principles.
 Specific nutrients that are critical to include in your diet are the fat soluble vitamins: vitamin A, D, E, and K2.
 The best food sources include liver, shell fish, fatty fish (salmon, mackerel, sardines, herring, anchovies), fish eggs, butter and cream, egg yolks, and pork fat.
 For these foods to be healthy they need to come from pasture raised animals.

 Healthy animal fats are critical sources of nutrition, as you can see.
 Avoid low fat foods.
 Eat only full fat dairy products.
 Butter, raw cream, and crème fraiche are excellent.
 Eat the skin with the chicken, choose fatty cuts of meat (and eat the fat), put butter on your vegetables, and add a high fat dressing to salads.
 Avoid vegetable oils, except some unheated olive oil.
 Healthy fats do not make you fat, they are nutrient dense calories.
 Eat less of other foods, and enjoy the benefit of how satisfied you feel.
-I will discuss the importance of fat in many articles.

 Get plenty of minerals in your diet.
 The health of the soil affects the mineral content of our food, so local, organic and biodynamic are best.
 The best sources of minerals include raw milk products, bone broth and bone meal, sea foods and seaweeds, organ meats, meats, green leafy vegetables, fruits, nuts, seeds, and whole grains.
 Minerals require fat soluble vitamins (vitamin A, D, E and K2) for absorption.